ithllc/MediaSynth/README.md

 If you don't have access to the Gemini CLI or prefer to test locally, add a mock/dry-run implementation (I can help add that) so the script can be tested without calling the real service.

-Content / Media Synth

-Overview

-Creators, executives, and community leaders capture endless photos, clips, and documents during event-heavy weeks—but rarely turn them into content.
-Posts are delayed, inconsistent, or shallow.
-The backlog grows, and the narrative is lost.

-Content / Media Synth is a local-first content strategist agent built on Gemini CLI + MCP.
-It transforms a chaotic week of media into polished, platform-ready posts in the user’s own voice.

-⸻

-Features
-	•	Local-first: Reads directly from a user’s hard drive (photos, PDFs, notes) with privacy by default.
-	•	Voice-trained: Learns from past posts to match tone and cadence.
-	•	Smart curation: Recommends the right photos, cross-references downloaded reports, and selects safe images.
-	•	POV generation: Produces LinkedIn longform and X/Warpcast variants that emphasize thought leadership over fluff.

-⸻

-Example Workflow

-A VC attends six events in four days and downloads a new AI infrastructure whitepaper.
-By Monday morning, Content / Media Synth produces:
-	•	A polished LinkedIn POV post referencing the whitepaper.
-	•	2 curated photos ready to publish.

-⸻

-Ideal Users
-	•	Pro Creator–Strategist: A newsletter + speaking creator who needs consistent, high-signal posts without spending 10+ hours editing.
-	•	Operator Exec/VC: A partner or GTM exec who wants authoritative posts (citations, insights, safe images) without the time burden.

-⸻

-Why It Matters

-In a world where 54% of marketers cite lack of resources and 45% lack a scalable content model, our agent helps professionals stay consistent, credible, and human online—without burnout.